anisjonischkeit/ElmPiano/README.md

 # Elm Piano

-A Piano implemented in Elm
+A Piano that you can play using the computer keyboard, implemented in Elm.

 ## building